Cafesmo coffee producer Rosy Dariela Mancía on her coffee farm in Honduras

 CAFESMO’s members are a diverse group: there are young people as well as less young members, women and men, and people from all sorts of professional backgrounds.
 What unites them is a passion for high quality coffees that they can realize together.

-Today, Dariela and Roy are committed to sustainable, ecological farming practices: they use organic fertilizer made from their own coffee pulp, plant shade trees, and continually work to further elevate the quality of their coffees.
+Today, Dariela and Roy are committed to sustainable and ecological farming practices.
+They use organic fertilizer made from coffee pulp, plant shade trees, and continue working to improve the quality of their coffees year after year.